mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/predictor.md

 ## Description

 The `CREATE PREDICTOR` statement is used to train a new model.
-The basic syntax for training a model is:
+The basic syntax for training a model is as follows:

 ## Syntax